SarahHannes/computational-drug-discovery/README.md

 - Trained 3 models (Bayesian Ridge, XGBoost, LightGBM), however all of the trained models have subpar performance ~50%.

 ### What could be improved:
-- Perform more feature extraction, perhaps using PCA.
+- Perform more feature extraction/ dimensionality reduction, perhaps using PCA, ivis.